 The Neighborhood Development Grant Program is funded by combination of Community Development Block Grant (CDBG) funds and city general funds.
 Each year the City benefits from about $3.5 million in grant funds through Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME) and Emergency Shelter Grant (ESG) programs of the U.S. Department of Housing and Urban Development (HUD).

-The Neighborhood Development Grant Program's FY2013-2014 Grant Application packet was made available during this session, the contents of which are shown below:
+The Neighborhood Development Grant Program's FY2015-2016 Grant Application packet was made available during this session, the contents of which are shown below:

-- All Neighborhood Development Grant Program applications (1 original with 5 copies) are to be submitted to the Office of Neighborhood Services no later than 5:00 p.m.on January 18, 2013 to qualify.
-This deadline ONLY applies for applications being submitted by neighborhood groups for amounts LESS THAN $25,000.00.
-For information regarding general CDBG, ESG, and HOME grant opportunities, FY2013-2014 Application Packages are available on the HUD Community Resources Division website.
+- All Neighborhood Development Grant Program applications (1 original with 5 copies) had to be submitted to the Office of Neighborhood Services no later than 5:00 p.m.on Friday January 16, 2015 to qualify or you can submit your completed application with attachments electronically by scanning them into a single document and emailing to firstname.lastname@example.org.
+This deadline ONLY applied for applications being submitted by neighborhood groups for amounts LESS THAN $25,000.00.
+For information regarding general CDBG, ESG, and HOME grant opportunities, visit the HUD Community Resources Division website.

 - The maximum funding per grant request is $25,000.00.